sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 Notice that the null hypothesis omits ``A``, but includes ``A * B``, ``A * C`` and ``A * B * C`` as part of the model.
-This, according to the Type II tests, is not a good choice of null hypothesis.
+This, according to the Type 2 tests, is not a good choice of null hypothesis.
 What we should do instead, if we want to test the null hypothesis that ``A`` is not relevant to our ``outcome``, is to specify the null hypothesis that is the most complicated model that does not rely on ``A`` in any form, even as an interaction.
 The alternative hypothesis corresponds to this null model plus a main effect term of ``A``.
-This is a lot closer to what most people would intuitively think of as a “main effect of ``A``”, and it yields the following as our Type II test of the main effect of ``A``:\ [#]_
+This is a lot closer to what most people would intuitively think of as a “main effect of ``A``”, and it yields the following as our Type 2 test of the main effect of ``A``:\ [#]_

 +--------------------+---------------------------------+